-November 2023 Develop robust resource guidebook and graphic for nursing home staff informed by the evidence and literature on how to address GPPs in care planning.
-Gather final list of GPP definition when available.
-Finalize list of GPP questions after collaboration with other committees.
-Collaborate with Committee on Quality Measurement & Improvement on measure development.
-December 2023 Begin drafting or adapting concordance measure.
-Steps may include: combining definitions and categories into domains for a care concordance measure; mapping items with MDS items for content analysis; comparing domains to those of existing measures.
-Work with a developer to begin to build a HIT GPP acquisition tool (AT)/script.
-January 2024 Work to integrate digital literacy and best practices into the guidebook.
-Continue HIT GPP tool development.
-February 2024 Work to align the guidebook and care concordance measure.
-The care concordance measure will be integrated into the guidebook.
-Begin work with SDO to add new codes for GPPs identified but not yet coded.
-March 2024 Work to integrate GPP HIT tool under development into the guidebook.
-Review portfolio of measures with key stakeholders and advisors.
-Continue to work with SDO to add new codes for GPPs identified that are not coded yet.
+November Develop robust Gather final list of GPP Finalize list of GPP

+2023 resource guidebook definition when questions after

+2023 and graphic for available. collaboration with other

+nursing home staff avanable. committees.
+Collaborate

+informed by the with Committee on

+evidence and Quality Measurement &

+literature on how to Improvement on

+address GPPs in measure development.

+care planning.
+The double development

+December 1 0 Begin drafting or Work with a developer

+2023 adapting concordance to begin to build a HIT

+measure.
+GPP acquisition tool

+(AT)/script.

+Steps may include:

+combining definitions

+and categories into

+domains for a care

+concordance measure;

+mapping items with

+MDS items for content

+analysis; comparing

+domains to those of

+existing measures.

+January 2024 Work to integrate Continue HIT GPP tool

+digital literacy and development.

+best practices into

+the guidebook.

+February Work to align the Begin work with SDO to

+2024 guidebook and care add new codes for GPPs

+concordance identified but not yet

+measure.
+The care coded.

+concordance

+measure will be

+integrated into the guidebook.

+March 2024 Work to integrate Review portfolio of Continue to work with

+141010112027 GPP HIT tool under measures with key SDO to add new codes

+development into stakeholders and for GPPs identified that

+the guidebook. advisors. are not coded yet.

+Tite Barachook.
+44413013. are not coded yet.

 April 2024 Finalize care planning process Finalize portfolio of goal concordance measures HIT GPP tool - including coded GPPs - is guidebook for ready for testing. developed and ready for testing.
-Complete nilet test plan testing.
-An SDO is Complete pilot test plan finalized. engaged in coding additional GPPs that will ultimately be integrated into a developed tool.
+Complete pilot test plan finalized. testing.
+An SDO is engaged in coding additional GPPs that will ultimately be integrated into a developed tool.
 May 2024 Work together to find funding, sites, staff, and resources for testing.
 June 2024 Work together to share progress with policymakers and make the case for how the federal government can use this combined effort to update the CMS Code of Federal Regulations or other regulatory or data collection processes.